 To conduct the independent t-test using researchpy, use the researchpy.ttest() method.
 Full documentation for this method can be found here.
 This method outputs the returned information in two dataframes.
 For a cleaner output and presentation, I will assign the descriptive statistics table (the first table returned) and the test results (second table returned) as separate objects.

 This descriptive statistics table is the same as the one produced earlier for this example.
 However, this method uses the column name of the variable which happens to be the exact same for both dataframes in this example making it not as clean as the table produced earlier.
 Now let’s see the results table.

 |4||Mean of sepal_width > mean of sepal_width p va…||1.0000|

 |5||Mean of sepal_width < mean of sepal_width p va...||0.0000|

 The results are the same using both methods, there is a significant difference in the sepal length between the floral species setosa and versicolor.
 Using researchpy, we also get one-sided p-values, the degrees of freedom, and a few effect size measures.

 Interpretation of Results

 The purpose of the current study was to test if there is a significant difference in the sepal width between the floral species Iris-setosa and Iris-versicolor.
-Iris-setosa’s average sepal width (M= 3.418, SD= 0.381) is wider and has greater variation than Iris-versicolor (M= 2.770, SD= 0.314).
-Levene’s test for homogeneity of variances indicated equality of variance (F= 0.664, p=0.417); therefore an Independent t-test was used.
-Results indicate that there is a significant difference in the sepal width between Iris-setosa and Iris-versicolor (t(98)= 9.282, p=4.362).
+Iris-setosa’s average sepal width (M= 3.418, SD= 0.381) is wider and has slightly larger variation than Iris-versicolor (M= 2.770, SD= 0.314).
+An independent t-test was used to test for a difference.
+There is a statistically significant difference between the sepal width of Iris-setosa and Iris-versicolor (t(98)= 9.282, p< 0.0001, r= 0.6840).